nostrdesignguide/nostrdesignguide.github.io/docs/guiding-principles.md

 ### User-Centric Design

-Focus on the needs and experiences of the user throughtout the design process.
+Focus on the needs and experiences of the user throughout the design process.
 - Add feedback collection mechanisms to your client that allow you to collect feedback from your users.
 - Consider adding a simple form besides a typical link to the GitHub issue submission page.
 - Build in open and ask for feedback early and often.
 - Treat complaints as great opportunities to improve your client.
 Do not minimize the user's experience or feelings.
 Never lash out at users for providing feedback, even if it's not constructive.
 - Try not to get attached to your own work.
-The preferences of many should supercede your own.
+The preferences of many should supersede your own.
 Stay flexible and update the UI based on user feedback.

 ### Make Your Most Important Asks Prominent

 Consider what each page or view should help the user accomplish.
 What is the most important action you want the user to take?
 Make that action prominent and easy to find.
-- Use color and visual hieherachy to make the most important actions stand out.
-For example, if you have a long-form client and the point is to share content, make the shae buttons easy to find and prominent.
+- Use color and visual hierarchy to make the most important actions stand out.
+For example, if you have a long-form client and the point is to share content, make the share buttons easy to find and prominent.
 - De-emphasize secondary actions via visual design.
 - If it's hidden, it doesn't exist.
 Make sure the user can easily find the most important actions.
 If they are hidden under menus, consider ways to bring them out into the open.